LOOSE-LIPS/loose-lips-2.0/src/routes/blog/kortzers-sunday-jams-lsb-lydian-ft-millie-watson/index.md

 banner:
   - imported/kortzers-sunday-jams-lsb-lydian-ft-millie-watson/image830.jpeg
 description: >-
-  This week I&#39;ve chosen something a little bit different but none the less suitable fitting for a Sunday.
+  This week I;ve chosen something a little bit different but none the less suitable fitting for a Sunday.
 This selection comes from LSB &amp; Millie Watson.
 The track is a dreamy liquid dnb track serenaded by Millie Watsons angelic voice.
 Despite being up beat and fast past the track is soothing and